FerreirAndree/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-Bob.md

 ----
 ## Tools & Environment
 **What apps or methods do you use to manage your trips?**

+(Apps, information at ticket offices, information at stops, websites...)
 - [Tool 1]
 - [Tool 2]
 - [Any manual processes]

 **What difficulties do you encounter in using these tools?**

+(Information not up to date, complicated interface, lack of notifications, arrival or departure time impressed)
 - [Limitation 1]
 - [Limitation 2]